Jeon Hye-bin: 2007–present: Acting career and further activities

 In 2010, she played the leading role in OCN's action historical drama Yaksha.

 In 2011, Jeon starred in SBS' family drama My Love By My Side.
 She next starred in JTBC's historical drama Insu, The Queen Mother, playing Queen Jeheon.

 Jeon, who is well known for her love of fitness and exercise, released a beauty book titled Heaven's Stylish Body in 2011, which included her fitness and fashion tips.
 She followed up with the launch of an iPad diet app in 2012.
 On January 23, 2012, Jeon appeared in the 2012 Korean New Year Special of SBS' survival show Law of the Jungle W. She joined the show again in September, this time for the Madagascar episodes.

 After a year-long hiatus from television, Jeon was cast in the KBS2 office drama Queen of the Office.
 In October 2013, Jeon joined the cast of Beating Hearts, a reality show with a group of celebrities training to become firefighters.
 On the 100th episode of Law of the Jungle: Borneo, she appeared as a guest.

 In 2014, she was cast in KBS' period action drama Gunman in Joseon.

 In 2015, Jeon was cast in the sports film The Legend of a Mermaid, playing a former national synchronized swimmer.

 Jeon received renewed recognition as an actress with her role as "Gold Hae-young" in the romantic comedy series Another Oh Hae-young (2016).

 She next starred in the romance film With or Without You, playing a divorcee.
 The same year, Jeon featured in MBC's legal drama Woman with a Suitcase.

 In 2017, Jeon starred in SBS' legal thriller Distorted.

 In 2018, Jeon starred in the web drama Number Woman Gye Sook-ja.
 She was cast in the family drama film Cheer Up Mystery.

 In 2019, Jeon starred in the family drama What's Wrong, Poong-sang and an American-remake series Leverage.

 In June 2019, Jeon signed with new agency Pan Stars Company.

+In December 2025, Jeon signed with new agency Dream ENT.